 The Narcissus is a genus from the Amaryllidaceae family and commonly named daffodil.
 The daffodils is native to the Mediterranean area, southwest Europe (mostly Spain and Portugal).
 It is a bulbous perennial that emerges and flowers in spring after a cold resting period (they need this).

 From January the leaves start emerging above ground and in February the first daffodils start to bloom.
-The Narcissus is available in many colours, shapes and sizes.
+The Narcissus is available in many colors, shapes and sizes.
 Some species are even fragrant.
 By combining different species with different blooming periods you can enjoy the flowers for a long time.
-The biggest daffodil can reach a height of about 32 inches (80 centimetres).
-There are many species that stay a lot smaller (the smallest about 6 inches (15 centimetres).
+The biggest daffodil can reach a height of about 32 inches (80 centimeters).
+There are many species that stay a lot smaller (the smallest about 6 inches (15 centimeters).

 The daffodil grows new small bulbs (daughter bulbs) from the old bulb and that is how they spread.
 After some years you will have a nice collection.
 They like a light and well-drained spot in the garden.
 Too much moist will cause the bulbs to rot.
 Daffodils can be used in rock gardens.